Exercise and activity for weight lossWeight loss - activity; Weight loss - exercise; Obesity - activity

 How Much Exercise do you Need?

-Aim to exercise about 2.5 hours a week.
+Aim to exercise about 2.5 hours a week or more.
 Do moderate-intensity aerobic and muscle-strengthening activities.
 Depending on your schedule, you could exercise 30 minutes 5 days a week or 45 to 60 minutes 3 days a week.